• Skip to primary navigation

 Squash Flour Nutrition

-While there's not really a 100% accurate way to calculate the nutrition for the squash flour, each 1/2 cup is about 2.25 pounds of fresh yellow squash or zucchini.
+While there’s not really a 100% accurate way to calculate the nutrition of the squash flour, each 1/2 cup is about 2.25 pounds of fresh yellow squash or zucchini.

 So here are the nutrition facts for 2.25 pounds of squash!
 Keep in mind that you need to subtract the fiber to get the net carbs.